 Workplace rehabilitation programs contribute to this vision by facilitating safe, timely and sustainable return to work programs for employees recovering from injury or illness.

-Director-General of Department of Education, Training and Employment
+Director-General of Department of Education

 - Ensures Department meets its obligations set out in the